stanfortonski/Laravel-Blog/README.md

 ## Themes
 You can use default theme or just add new themes to your blog.
 Default theme is located in `/resources/sass/default` and `/resources/views/default`.
 You can add your own theme by set `BLOG_THEME` in .env file and creating folder in sass and views with the same name with your custom data.
 In views one restriction is to have files with the same names as in "default" views folder.

+## Register
+In config/fortify.php uncomment Features::registration() and then in config/blog.php set allow_register to true.

 ## Libraries
 - [Laravel 8.x](https://laravel.com/docs/8.x)
 - [Laravel Fortify](https://github.com/laravel/fortify)